adkinsrs/sadkins_site/misc.md

 * Apr 30 - The Great Ace Attorney Adventures - Switch
 * May 7 - Trombone Champ - PC
 * May 7 - Saturday Edition - Playdate
+* Jun 4 - The Legend of Zelda: Tears of the Kingdom - Switch

 ### Books I have read